murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 layout: page
 title: About me
 # cover-img: '/assets/img/cover/rsz_about.jpg'
-subtitle: Get to know more about me by scrolling down
+subtitle: Scroll to know about me!
 use-site-title: false

 ---